oliviawestmacottssw/SSW.Rules.Content/rules/do-you-know-how-to-analyse-your-web-application-usage-with-application-insights/rule.md

 You've set up your Application Insights as per the rule 'Do you know how to set up Application Insights.

-Your daily failed requests are down to zero & You've tightened up any major performance problems.
+Your daily failed requests are down to zero & You've tightened up any major performance problems.​​

 Now you will discover that understanding your users' usage within your app is child's play.